List of Slam Dunk characters: Kiminobu Kogure

 Kiminobu Kogure (木暮 公延, Kogure Kiminobu) is Shohoku's vice-captain, backup shooting guard, and a good friend of Akagi and Mitsui.
 His jersey number is 5, and along with Akagi, is also a senior at Shohoku High.
 Akagi and Kogure are friends and teammates from their middle school years.
 Originally Kogure started playing basketball to increase his stamina, but he grew to love the game as he played alongside Akagi.
 He and Akagi are the only two players who have been on the team for all three years, as Mitsui left during their first year, and other players quit the team because they found Akagi's training regimen to be too strenuous.
 It was Kogure who inspired Akagi to continue on his journey to national championship, when Akagi thought about giving it all up after being insulted by his classmates.

-Along with Miyagi and Ayako, Kogure always tries to bring out the most of Sakuragi's talent.
-He is gentle, empathetic, and always friendly, and is almost never seen without his glasses on (Sakuragi calls him "Megane-kun" which loosely translates as "glasses-wearing guy").
-Despite spending a lot of time on the bench, Kogure brings experience and considerable firepower to the team when on the court and is most likely to be subbed in to replace one of the starters.
-While he is not naturally talented like Akagi or Mitsui, he is a quite reliable ball player because he has trained really hard with Akagi since middle school.
+Alongside Miyagi and Ayako, Kogure consistently works to bring out the best in Sakuragi’s talent.
+Gentle, empathetic, and friendly, he is rarely seen without his glasses, earning him the nickname "Megane-kun," or "glasses-wearing guy," from Sakuragi.
+Although he spends much of his time on the bench, Kogure provides experience and reliable scoring when he plays, often replacing one of the starters.
+While he lacks the natural talent of Akagi or Mitsui, his years of rigorous training with Akagi since middle school have made him a dependable player.